Q: How come my detector doesn't go off sometimes when I drive right past a cop car?

 An extra 50-plus feet might make a difference on rare occasions, but a radar detector is more affected by orientation than height.
 Keeping it level and pointed down the centerline of the vehicle will maximize range.

-Q: I want a detector that works on batteries so I won't have to deal with the clunky power cord.
-Is there any reason why I shouldn't get one?
+Q: I want a detector that runs on batteries so I won't have to deal with a power cord.
+How do they stack up against the rest?

-A. Choices are slim—there's one cordless in production—the Escort Solo S3, or with luck you might find one of the discontinued PNI Silver Bullet or Whistler DE1788 cordless models.
-Those might be okay for low-risk drivers who never stray much beyond 5 to 8 mph over the limit.
+A. There's only one cordless, the Escort Solo S3.
+Or you might find one of the discontinued PNI Silver Bullet or Whistler DE1788 models.
+The last two are very short-range, perhaps okay for low-risk drivers who never stray more than a few MPH over the limit.

 Q: Driving in California, I've never seen anything other than Ka band be a real alert.
 Am I safe turning off X and K bands unless/until I leave the state?